narasimha-31/narasimha-31/README.md

 <img width="100%" src="https://capsule-render.vercel.app/api?type=rect&height=3&color=0:1ba1e3,50:9168cf,100:ec5f78&animation=twinkling"/>

-## Featured Projects
+## Projects

 ### [Semiconductor Supply Chain Intelligence Platform](https://github.com/narasimha-31)
-Kafka-to-PostgreSQL **streaming pipeline** pulling ~150K records from three public government APIs. dbt manages downstream transformations, **Great Expectations** catches upstream schema drift, and the whole stack is containerized with Docker.
+A streaming pipeline that pulls semiconductor trade and regulatory data from three US government APIs (Census Trade, Federal Register, SEC EDGAR) into PostgreSQL through Kafka. dbt handles the downstream models, Great Expectations catches schema changes before they break anything, and the whole stack runs in Docker.
 > `Python` `Kafka` `Airflow` `PostgreSQL` `dbt` `Great Expectations` `Docker`

 ### [Amazon Review Sentiment Analysis Pipeline](https://github.com/narasimha-31/Amazon_Reviews_ETL_Analytics)
-End-to-end **Airflow pipeline** ingesting **44.2M Amazon reviews** into PostgreSQL via keyset pagination.
-A dead-letter queue isolates ~6,200 malformed records, with NLP sentiment scoring flagging suspicious accounts across a Medallion (Bronze to Gold) layout.
+An Airflow pipeline that loads 44.2M Amazon reviews into PostgreSQL with keyset pagination so it doesn't fall over on the volume.
+Malformed rows get routed to a dead letter queue (about 6,200 of them), and a sentiment model on the gold layer flags reviewer accounts that look fake.
 > `Python` `PostgreSQL` `Airflow` `Docker` `VADER` `Power BI`

 ### [Airline Traffic Analysis](https://github.com/narasimha-31/Airline_Data_Analysis)
-Processed **3.3M US DOT records into ~1.1M clean rows** with Apache Spark, powering a multi-page Tableau analysis of **34 years** of passenger and cargo trends across quarterly and carrier breakdowns.
+Cut 3.3M rows of US DOT airline data down to about 1.1M clean records with Spark, then built a Tableau view covering 34 years of passenger and cargo trends by quarter and carrier.
 > `PySpark` `Python` `Tableau`

 <img width="100%" src="https://capsule-render.vercel.app/api?type=rect&height=3&color=0:1ba1e3,50:9168cf,100:ec5f78&animation=twinkling"/>

 ## Experience

-**Instructional Assistant — Data Systems & Analytics** · University of Houston · *Apr 2025 – May 2026*
+**Instructional Assistant, Data Systems & Analytics** · University of Houston · *Apr 2025 to May 2026*
-- Led **schema design & migration** for a non-profit client (ESCH), standardizing fragmented records into a clean, queryable reporting layer.
+- Designed and migrated the database schema for a nonprofit client (ESCH), turning scattered records into one clean reporting layer.
-- Ran SQL code reviews and built a **Python validation script** checking query outputs/runtimes against a master schema for ~15 agile teams.
+- Reviewed SQL and database design for around 15 student project teams, and wrote a Python script that checks their query output and run times against a reference schema.

-**Graduate Assistant — Systems Data Operations** · University of Houston · *Dec 2024 – Apr 2025*
+**Graduate Assistant, Systems Data Operations** · University of Houston · *Dec 2024 to Apr 2025*
-- Parsed daily logs from a **600-user lab** into queryable SQL tables, surfacing peak-volume windows.
+- Wrote Python to turn daily logs from a 600 user lab into queryable SQL tables.
-- Built a SQL **incident-tracking database** isolating ~15 testing stations silently dropping network connections.
+- Built an incident tracking database from error logs that pinned down about 15 machines quietly dropping connections.

-**Data Analyst** · Zensar Technologies · *Mar 2023 – Apr 2024*
+**Data Analyst** · Zensar Technologies · *Mar 2023 to Apr 2024*
-- Replaced a manual Excel process with **Python (Pandas)** — cut daily prep from **~3 hrs to under 20 min**.
+- Replaced a manual Excel process with a Python script and took daily report prep from roughly 3 hours to under 20 minutes.
-- SQL validation (CTEs, window functions) across **5 source systems**, flagging ~150 bad records weekly; Power BI SLA dashboards cut ad-hoc requests **~15/wk to 2–3**.
+- Wrote SQL validation across 5 source systems that caught around 150 bad records a week before they hit the dashboards, and built Power BI SLA reports that dropped ad hoc requests from about 15 a week to 2 or 3.

 <img width="100%" src="https://capsule-render.vercel.app/api?type=rect&height=3&color=0:1ba1e3,50:9168cf,100:ec5f78&animation=twinkling"/>